DaveMielke/NBP/b2g/ui/doc/introduction.rst

 Identifying the Build
 ~~~~~~~~~~~~~~~~~~~~~

-There may be times when you need to identify the exact build of the User
+There may be times when you need to identify the exact build of the
-Interface that you're currently using.
+|user interface| that you're currently using.
 For example, this information is
 particularly helpful when you're reporting a problem or checking if there's a
 newer version.